 Radar reflectivity PPI image of a mesoscale convective system (MCS) in southern Michigan, USA, on 4 Oct 2002.
-Dark shading indicates a line of heavy thunderstorm rain associated with radar reflectivities > 50 dBZ.
-Ahead and behind this squall line are broad regions of lighter, stratiform precipitation with imbedded convective cells.
+Red indicates a line of heavy thunderstorm rain associated with radar reflectivities > 50 dBZ.
+Ahead of and behind this squall line are broad regions of lighter, stratiform precipitation (green colors) with embedded convective cells (yellow).
 Courtesy of the US National Weather Service, NOAA.